lukewp/cv/index.md

 <b id="f1">U.S. DEPARTMENT OF STATE – Deputy Assistant Secretary, Global Public Affairs – 5/2019-Present</b>
 - Leads and supports team of 80+ researchers and analysts collecting and presenting data-backed insights to support U.S. government’s foreign communications and media strategy on issues of critical national interest.
 - Develops and delivers written briefs and oral presentations to senior White House, State Department, National Security Council, Department of Homeland Security, Defense Department officials.
 - Shapes long-term strategic communications and media plans supporting U.S. national foreign policy.
+- Responsible for managing $10m+ in multi-channel marketing: planning, executing, measuring impact
 - Leads Department towards a proactive, audience-driven, policy impact-focused communications approach.
 - <b>Policy:</b>
-  - Led analytical support for U.S. government communications on breaking global issues including the outbreak of COVID-19; geopolitical and national security crises; highly-dynamic events like United Nations meetings and foreign trips for U.S. government principal figures.
+  - Led research, marketing, and analytic support for U.S. government communications on breaking global issues including the outbreak of COVID-19; geopolitical and national security crises; highly-dynamic events like United Nations meetings and foreign trips for U.S. government principal figures.
-  - Led analytical support for longer-term campaigns including climate change, COVID-19 recovery, advancing safe 5G telecommunications, the Central American immigration security crisis, Israeli-Palestinian relations, U.S.-Iran relations, U.S.-Venezuela relations, a Free-and-Open Indo-Pacific, and promotion of enduring American values.
+  - Led research, marketing, and analytic support for longer-term campaigns including climate change, COVID-19 recovery, advancing safe 5G telecommunications, the Central American immigration security crisis, Israeli-Palestinian relations, U.S.-Iran relations, U.S.-Venezuela relations, a Free-and-Open Indo-Pacific, and promotion of enduring American values.
 - <b>Management:</b>
   - Reorganized and reoriented two decommissioned bureaus’ legacy personnel and assets towards a unified mission in direct support of Department of State communication strategy.
-  - Led establishment of and oversees two offices comprising a ~$30 million annual budget within Global Public Affairs (GPA) focused on audience and media research and analytics, worldwide; led and managed through two consecutive years of capacity-doubling and the units’ formal hierarchical elevation.
+  - Led establishment of and oversees two offices comprising a ~$30 million annual budget within Global Public Affairs (GPA) focused on audience and media research and analytics, worldwide; led and managed through two consecutive years of capacity-doubling and the offices’ formal hierarchical elevation.
   - Organized two offices’ operations and procurement processes; schedules and prioritizes work; establishes overall policies, practices, goals; provides technical requirements and descriptions of work to be accomplished.
 - <b>Skills and Specific Expertise:</b>
-  - Has subject-matter expertise in, responsible for providing advice on international media markets and audience research strategy, as well as opportunities to integrate audience research into business strategy.
+  - Advises on international media engagement, multi-channel advertising, and audience research strategy; distills and presents insights to shape foreign policy and business strategy.
-  - Responsible for development of and is final line editor for written analytic products presenting executive recommendations based on highly technical/scientific research and analysis processes.
+  - Develops and edits written analytic products presenting executive recommendations grounded in technical and scientific research and analysis processes.
-  - Oversees development and implementation of an overarching and comprehensive audience research and analysis strategy to measure and improve the effectiveness of the bureau’s programs and services in support of U.S. foreign policy goals.
+  - Oversees development and implementation of an overarching and comprehensive audience research and analysis strategy to measure and sharpen the bureau’s earned, owned, shared, paid communications programs advancing U.S. foreign policy goals.
-  - Responsible for the overall evaluation strategy measuring impact of GPA programs and products on international public opinion of the United States.
+  - Responsible for the overall evaluation strategy measuring impact of bureau programs and products on international public opinion of the United States.
   - Developed and implemented guidance for conducting modern and efficient interagency electronic communication in compliance with NIST, FISMA, FIPS, ODNI, and Department of State information and systems security policies and procedures.
   - Responsible for execution of services, standards, and ensures responsiveness to information technology requirements across two offices according to agency and government standards.
   - Position has required federal security clearances, financial disclosures, rigorous ethical guidelines, and FAC-COR certification.
 [↩](#a1)

 <b id="f2">U.S. DEPARTMENT OF STATE – Analytics Director, International Information Programs – 5/2016-5/2019</b>